itsmesihle/CS50P-Final-Project/README.md

 - The round is logged with timestamp, scores and results into `RPS_game_data.csv`

 After the set number of rounds, a final scoreboard summary is displayed.
 After which the `RPS_game_date.csv` is saved, closed and stored on the local computer.

 ---

+## 🎯 Why This Project Matters

+This project demonstrates my ability to write testable, maintainable Python code while following good software engineering practices such as modularization, logging, and automated testing.

+---